“DATA” IS EVERYWHERE

 DEFINING OUR PRODUCTS WITH DATA

 Each of these systems is designed to support different actors and phases of the product lifecycle.
 We can’t just dump all our product data into one system and expect that it will work in every part of the product lifecycle.
-The goal is to tie it all together to make the most of it.
+The goal is to tie it all together to make the most of it, which is where PDM comes in.
 But each business is unique, and usually no “off-the-shelf” solution is available.

 THE VALUE OF GOOD PRODUCT DATA